Interactive Installations Studio

 Scope and delivery

-Projects delivered across New York, Milan, Beijing, Amsterdam, Brussels, Hangzhou, Shanghai, and Tokyo.
+Projects delivered across Tokyo, New York, Milan, Beijing, Amsterdam, and more.
 Each project is developed for its specific site, programme, and audience.

 Selected work